tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 >
 - candidate-secondary-paths: A container that includes a list of candidate secondary paths which may be used for the primary path.
-The candidate secondary path(s) reference path(s)m  from the secondary paths list.
+The candidate secondary path(s) reference path(s)  from the tunnel secondary paths list.
   The preference of the secondary paths is specified within the list and dictates the order of visiting the secondary path from the list.
+The attributes of a secondary path can be defined separately from the primary path.
+The attributes of a secondary path will be inherited from the associated 'active' primary when not explicitly defined for the secondary path.

 >
 - compute-only: A path of TE tunnel is, by default, provisioned so that it can is instantiated